runtimeverification/rv-predict/docs/src/docs/quickstart.rst

 `````````````````````

 Generic instructions
-  option ``-javaagent`` needs to be added to the VM options of your IDE's
+  Same options as above need to be added to the VM options of your IDE's
   Run/Debug Configurations.
 Eclipse
   From the menu select **Run** -> **Run Configurations** ->